daniildiveev/finetuning-sberbank-gpt3-on-bugurts/README.md

     train_dataset=train_dataset,
 )
 ```
 You can use different params for both `Trainer` and `TrainingArguments`.
-Just remember transformer's big boy, dont forget about ram and your disk capability.
+Just remember transformer's big boy, dont forget about your ram and disk capabilities.

+After these actions, just run `trainer.train()`.